eh8/chenglab/README.md

 > [!WARNING]
 > This script is primarily meant for my own use.
 Using it to install
 > NixOS on your own hardware will fail.
-At minimum, you'll need modify  to
+At minimum, you'll need to do the
+> following before attemping installation.
-> create your own config in the `machines/` folder, retool your own sops-nix
+> 1. create your own config in the `machines/` folder
+> 1. retool your own sops-nix secrets
-> secrets, and create an entry in `flake.nix` before you install.
+> 1. create an entry in `flake.nix`

 ```
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/eh8/chenglab/main/install.sh)"